-How to lodge a legal complaint against an estate agent
+How to lodge a legal complaint against a Property Practitioner

-The Estate Agency Affairs Board has made further enhancements to its website to improve service and efficiencies.
-This includes the establishment of an online process for lodging complaints of improper conduct against offending estate agents.
-This innovation will not only greatly assist both estate agents and consumers in using a more streamlined process for this purpose but also enable the EAAB better to fulfil its primary mandate of protecting members of the public in their dealings with estate agents and increasing consumer awareness while still having regard to the interests of the estate agency sector.
+The Property Practitioners Regulatory Authority has made further enhancements to its website to improve service and efficiencies.
+This includes the establishment of an online process for lodging complaints of improper conduct against offending property practitioners.
+This innovation will not only greatly assist both consumers and property practitioners in using a more streamlined process for this purpose but also enable the PPRA better to fulfil its primary mandate of protecting members of the public in their dealings with property practitioners and increasing consumer awareness while still having regard to the interests of the property practitioner sector.

 A guideline for using the online complaints lodgement process is provided below.
 Once the online complaint has been duly submitted, the complainant will immediately receive an e-mail acknowledging receipt thereof.

 The online complaint form comprises three components, namely:

 - Stage 1: General guidelines for initiating the on-line complaint.

 - Stage 2: The electronic completion of the online complaint form.

 - Submit the online complaint once only.
 This will avoid any duplication which could delay the investigation of the complaint.